 Part one of this post can be found here

-After starting a once-per-month Art Day with a couple of my girlfriends last year, I must say it was a highlight for me in 2017.
-It not only helped rekindle my love and passion for art and paint and getting creative, it also cultivated some of my most important relationships.
+After starting a once-per-month Art Day with a couple of my girlfriends a few years ago, it quickly became one of my most favorite things.
+It not only helped rekindle my love and passion for art and paint and getting creative, it also cultivated some important relationships.